-- Connecting to the source-control database (sometimes called a repository) and mapping files in the CrossWorks project to those in source control. - Showing the source-control status of files in the project. - Adding files in the project to source control.
-This operation is called Add To Source Control. - Fetching files in the project from source control.
-This operation is called Get Latest Version. - Locking and unlocking files in the project for editing.
-The lock operation is called Check Out.
-The unlock operation is called Undo Check Out.
-These are optional for some source-control providers. - Comparing a file in the project with the latest version in source control.
-This operation is called Show Differences. - Merging a file in the project with the latest version in source control with reference to the original version.
+- Connecting to the source-control repository and mapping files in the CrossWorks project to those in source control. - Showing the source-control status of files in the project. - Adding files in the project to source control. - Fetching files in the project from source control. - Optionally locking and unlocking files in the project for editing. - Comparing a file in the project with the latest version in source control. - Updating a file in the project by merging changes from the latest version in source control. - Committing changes made to project files into source control.